Top Baseball Pitching Drills To Do At Home

 REPETITION: Daily

-- DOWN ANGLE DRILL
+1. DOWN ANGLE DRILL

 Stand up straight and begin your throwing motion (you don’t need to go into a full wind-up for this one).
 Then pick a spot on the ground about one foot from your toes and drive the baseball into that spot.
 Repeat this multiple times, trying to hit the same spot on the ground each time.

-This drill get you in the habit of throwing the baseball on a more downward trajectory, ensuring you don’t float any pitches over the plate, or completely overthrow your catcher with a wild pitch.
+This drill gets you in the habit of throwing the baseball on a more downward trajectory, ensuring you don’t float any pitches over the plate, or completely overthrow your catcher with a wild pitch.
 You can do this with an official baseball, but we strongly recommend using a soft stitch training ball.

 DURATION: 5 Minutes